Frequently Asked Questions

 5. Can I get a disease by administering CPR to someone who is sick?

-Many people express concern about the risk of HIV / AIDS and other infectious diseases when performing mouth-to-mouth resuscitation.
+Many people express concern about the risk of HIV/AIDS, COVID-19, and other infectious diseases when performing mouth-to-mouth resuscitation.
 This is an understandable concern which has to be weighed in each case individually.
 Most layperson CPR, however, is performed on a close friend or loved one.
-The background health history and risk factors will usually be known to the rescuer.
-Compression-only CPR is another option when the person is unknown to you.
-Abolishing myths and minimizing any actual or perceived risks associated with CPR is a core element in most training classes.
+The background health history and risk factors may be of concern to the rescuer and as such compression-only CPR is an option.

 6. Why do I need CPR training?